Hello, Xcode: The Toolchain Shock

 Swift Package Manager (Package.swift) handles the test suite. swift test discovers and runs tests without involving Xcode at all.
 SPM produces executables and test runners.
 It is fast, scriptable, and CI-friendly.
 The Swift Package Manager documentation is a reasonable starting point if this is new.

 Xcode (Renala.xcodeproj, driven by xcodebuild) produces the .app bundle: signed, sandboxed, with the correct entitlements, ready for distribution.
 This is what the App Store requires.
-SPM cannot produce .app bundles.
-There is no workaround.
+SPM has no built-in way to produce a signed, sandboxed .app bundle ready for the App Store.1

 Both systems share the same source files under Sources/Renala/.
 Here is the catch: a file added to Sources/ is discovered by SPM automatically, but it needs an entry in project.yml before the Xcode project knows it exists.
 Forget this, and you get a build that passes swift test but fails xcodebuild.
 Confusing the first time it happens.